AthenaOfDelphi/DelphiLibrary/README.md

 It is offered under the MPL (Version 2.0), details of which can be found in LICENSE.

-I will try to break the library up into sensible directories as items are added.
-For now, there is only one.
-Each section may be further divided to keep related items (e.g. usage examples) together.
+## Structure ##

+My initial commits were based on organising the library into different sections, grouping the files together by subject area (e.g. game development).
+However, this makes for a painful check out process if you want to use multiple files.
+I have restructured the library and separated the files by content type.

+- **Source** - Contains the source files for the library itself
+- **Documentation** - Contains the documentation provided for the library where available.
+The files are named to correspond with the source file they relate to
+- **Examples** - Contains example projects that illustrate the usage of the library.
+The sub-directories are named to correspond with the source file they relate to

+## Library Content ##

+The library contains the following files:-

+- **classSingleton.pas** - A sub-classable singleton that allows easy, no hassle creation of singleton classes
+- **unitGenericBinaryTree.pas** - An implementation of a binary tree class using generics to remove the need for lots of typecasting in the client code
+- **unitXInput.pas** - An XInput interface for Delphi that allows you to use game pads supported by XInput in your Delphi code

-## Sections ##
+## Compatability ##

-- **GameDevelopment** - Units and classes that may prove useful if you are writing games with Delphi

-Further information about the contents of each section can be found in the README.md for that section.
-Usage information can be found in either an associated README or within the source itself.
+The library has been tested with Delphi XE7 (in most cases only with Win32 and Win64 targets).
+However, many of the items it contains began life on early versions, many on Delphi 2009.
+If have a specific target and experience difficulties, please report an issue and I will attempt to resolve it.

 ## Support ##

 I'm a full time software engineer who is busy studying for a degree.
 Couple that with the fact I have a few personal software projects on the go, and I don't have a lot of time to provide support so, like my WordPress plug-ins, it's offered on a 'when I can' basis.

 If you would like to report an issue with the code I provide here, then please do so using the Github issue tracker.
-If you require urgent assistance then you may email at **athena at outer hyphen reaches dot com**.
+If you require urgent assistance then you may email me at **athena at outer hyphen reaches dot com**.

 When reporting issues, please provide as much information as you can.